adscorp100/mdhomecarebuild/src/content/blog/functional-capacity-assessments-in-the-ndis.md

 - **Progress toward goals**: Measuring achievements since the previous plan

 Updated assessments every 1-3 years ensure NDIS plans remain responsive to participants' changing circumstances.
 For progressive conditions, more frequent assessments may be necessary to capture functional decline and adjust supports accordingly.

+For detailed guidance on the plan review process, see our [How to Request NDIS Plan Reviews for Better Support](/blog/how-to-request-ndis-plan-reviews-better-support/) guide.
+For information about specific NDIS questions that may be asked during functional assessments, see our [NDIS Functional Capacity Assessment Questions](/blog/ndis-functional-capacity-assessment-questions/) guide.

 ### Funding for Functional Capacity Assessments
 The cost of functional capacity assessments can be covered through: